 Your Degree Plan includes courses needed to complete your program.
 To obtain your degree, you will be required to demonstrate your skills and knowledge by completing the assessment(s) for each course.
-In general, there are two types of assessments: performance assessments and objective assessments.
+In general there are two types of assessments: performance assessments and objective assessments.
 Performance assessments contain, in most cases, multiple scored tasks such as projects, essays, and research papers.
 Objective assessments include multiple-choice items, multiple-selection items, matching, short answer, drag-and-drop, and point-and-click item types, as well as case study and video-based items.
 Certifications verified through third parties may also be included in your program.
-Certification exams may require travel to a physical testing center or online proctoring.
-More detailed information about specific assessments and testing procedures is provided in each course of study and the student handbook.
+More detailed information about each assessment is provided in each course of study.